13 Easy Ways to Dehumidify Your House without a Dehumidifier

 For this reason, it’s essential to know what steps you can take to fight off this humidity and make your home cool and refreshing, no matter how swampy it gets outside.

 You’ll find that the damp rooms in your house (bathroom, kitchen, and basement, for example) will always tend to have a higher humidity reading.
+This means that you may have to do more to get the humidity levels down in these rooms.

 Cold air in winters (even when completely saturated) contains far less water/moisture than warmer air in summers.

-Studies showed that air at higher temperatures (above 20°C) could contain up to 10 times more moisture content than air at 0°C.
+Studies showed that air at higher temperatures (above 20°C) could contain up to 10 times more moisture content than air at 0°C. And for this reason, you feel stickier in summer.

 So, what’s a good hygrometer rating?

 Science reveals that the most comfortable levels come between the range of 30 to 50, with the ideal humidity level resting at 45.
+Anything below this range is too dry, while anything 50 and above is excessively humid.

 If your hygrometer reveals a reading of 50 or above, you’ll know it’s time to try out the helpful tips contained in this guide.